-Under the Payment Times Reporting Scheme, large businesses must report every 6 months on their payment times and terms to small businesses.
-These reports are made publicly available on the Payment Times Reports Register.
+Under the Payment Times Reporting Scheme, large businesses and some government enterprises (known as reporting entities) must report every 6 months on their payment times and terms to small businesses.

-This gives small businesses (and members of the public) access to information on large businesses' payment performance.
-This helps small businesses make informed decisions about who they do business with.
-Making payment information available to the public also encourages large businesses to improve their payment times.
+Making payment information available to the public can help small businesses and encourage large businesses to improve their payment times.
 The scheme doesn't set any payment terms or mandate payment times for large businesses.

 The scheme commenced on 1 January 2021.
-We administer the scheme under the Payment Times Reporting Act 2020, Payment Times Reporting Rules 2020 and the Payment Times Reporting (Form and Manner for Giving Report) Instrument 2021.
+The scheme is administered by the Payment Times Reporting Regulator under the Payment Times Reporting Act 2020, Payment Times Reporting Rules 2020 and the Payment Times Reporting (Form and Manner for Giving Report) Instrument 2021.